 The cognitive approach maintains that, to make sense of the world and reduce social complexity, people often categorize each other as members of a social category, and they often do this unconsciously (e.g., Bargh and Chartrand 1999; Bargh et al. 1996).
 The categorization process involves the exaggeration of between-category differences (e.g., Corneille and Judd 1999; Queller et al. 2006) and within-category similarities (e.g., Livingston et al. 1998).
 These exaggerations can lead to a distortion of what the characteristics of individual category members actually are because the over-generalized category stereotype is applied to all members of the category (e.g., Park et al. 1990).
-Most importantly, research conducted in the cognitive tradition of social psychology also shows that people can unconsciously engage in stereotyping (e.g., Bargh and Chartrand 1999; Bargh et al. 1996; Devine 1989).
-Overall, the cognitive approach discusses stereotypes as perceptual processes and explores stereotypes formation, how stereotypes are stored in memory, how they shape judgment, and behavior when stereotypes are activated (Akrami 2005).
+Most importantly, research conducted in the cognitive tradition of social psychology shows that people can unconsciously engage in stereotyping (e.g., Bargh and Chartrand 1999; Bargh et al. 1996; Devine 1989).
+In sum, the cognitive approach discusses stereotypes as perceptual processes and explores stereotypes' formation, how they are stored in memory, how they shape judgment, and behavior when they are activated (Akrami 2005).

 The social identity approach (Hogg and Abrams 1988; Tajfel and Turner 1979; Turner et al. 1987) provides a motivational explanation for why stereotypes emerge and focuses on people's group memberships (Akrami 2005).
-The central assumption of the social identity approach is that a person's sense of identity is a function of belonging to a social group (referred to as the in-group) that is superior to other social groups (referred to as out-groups).
+The central assumption of the social identity approach is that a person's sense of identity is a function of belonging to a social group (referred to as in-group) that is superior to other social groups (referred to as out-groups).
 For reasons of self-enhancement, if the in-group and out-groups turn out to offer similar identity benefits, then members of the in-group will seek to attribute negative associations-derived from perceived group differences-to the out-groups, or attribute positive associations to the in-group; that is, the members of the in-group develop stereotypes (e.g., Tajfel and Turner 1979; Turner et al. 1987).

-For the theoretical underpinning of our study we rely on the social identity approach.
-This choice is based on two reasons.
-First, the social identity approach considers people's group memberships to be a major source of intergroup stereotyping (Akrami 2005), and the present study concentrates on organizational groups.
-Second, the explanatory power of the social identity approach for group behavior in organizations has been demonstrated by previous research (e.g., Ashforth and Mael 1989; Ellemers et al. 2004).
+The present study concentrates on organizational groups.
+Therefore, for the theoretical underpinning of our study we rely on the social identity approach.
+This is based on two reasons.
+First, the social identity approach focuses on people's group memberships as major source of intergroup stereotyping (Akrami 2005).
+Second, the explanatory power of the social identity approach for group behavior in organizations has been demonstrated by previous research (e.g., Ashforth and Mael 1989; Ellemers, de Gilder and Haslam 2004).

-Within the social identity approach, the distinction between in- and out-groups plays a crucial role.
-In the context of the present study, members of corporate headquarters, including corporate-level managers, constitute an out-group; and members of the sales unit, including the sales unit managers, constitute the in-group.
+Within the social identity approach the distinction between in- and out-group play a crucial role.
+In the context of the present study, members of corporate headquarters, including corporate-level managers, constitute the out-group; and members of the sales unit, including the sales unit managers, constitute the in-group.
 Considering corporate headquarters members as a separate social group is appropriate for two reasons: First, as mentioned before, they are usually physically separated from the sales force.
 Second, the kinds of activities carried out at headquarters are largely different from those in the sales force-the typical interaction of salespeople is with customers, whereas headquarters members typically have much less customer interaction.

-Hypotheses
+3 Hypotheses